kmw5531/PointSAM/README.md

 - Instance label download address: [NWPU VHR-10 Instance Label](https://github.com/chaozhong2010/VHR-10_dataset_coco).

-For convenience, we have included all the JSON annotations in this repo, and you only need to download the corresponding images.
-Specifically, organize the dataset as follows:
+For convenience, the necessary JSON annotations are included in this repo.
+You only need to download the corresponding images.
+Organize your dataset as follows:

 ```
 data